 Every 5 years a review (34 KB) must be carried out of polling districts and polling places.
 Wards are divided in to polling districts and each polling district has a designated polling place.
 You can check which ward you live in here.
 A polling place is the location or premises in which a polling station is located.
 A polling station is the desk where you cast your vote.
 The review takes in many factors, including feedback from the public.
 Everyone in the boroughs of Fareham and Gosport (Stubbington and Hill Head wards are in Gosport constituency) is invited to comment on all polling districts and polling places in Fareham.
 Please click here to visit the page dedicated to the review where you can find out more about the review timetable, current polling districts and polling places (262 KB) in Fareham, and how to submit your comments.

-Every household in Fareham has recently been sent a Household Enquiry Form to check the electoral register is correct for your address.
-We have to send this every summer by law and there is a legal requirement to respond.
+All households in Fareham are sent a Household Enquiry Form every summer to check the electoral register is correct.
+We have to send this each year by law and there is a legal requirement to respond.
 Details of what to do and how to respond are on your form.
 The easiest and quickest way to respond is on-line at www.householdresponse.com/fareham (you will need the security code on your form when you log in).